OSGeo/gdal/gdal/doc/source/development/rfc/rfc35_deletereorderalterfielddefn.rst

    to reflect the deleted field.
 Applications should never modify the OGRFeatureDefn used by a layer directly.

-   This method should not be called while there are feature objects in existance that were obtained or created with the previous layer definition.
+   This method should not be called while there are feature objects in existence that were obtained or created with the previous layer definition.

    Not all drivers support this method.
 You can query a layer to check if it supports it